dotnet/blazor-samples/8.0/BlazorWebAppMovies/README.md

    If you use Visual Studio to run the apps, Visual Studio automatically uses the `https` launch profile.
 No action is required to run the apps securely when using Visual Studio.

 1. Run the app.

+## Package roll-forward behavior

+The NuGet packages referenced in the project file (`.csproj`) aren't necessarily the latest patch package releases.
+However, patch releases in .NET roll-forward automatically when the app is built and packages are restored.
+There's no need to update the package versions in the project file to the latest patch package releases.